A Good War: Mobilizing Canada for the Climate Emergency

 What a timely and important read!
 Just released this fall, Seth Klein’s book lays out a strategy for mobilizing Canada against the climate crisis.
-As the author himself explains on numerous occasion (check out the vid below), it’s time to up the effort in our confrontation with the climate emergency.
+As the author himself explains on numerous occasions (check out the vid below), it’s time to up the effort in our confrontation with the climate emergency.

 History has provided us with a model.
 Canada, and indeed much of the world, undertook significant and dramatic changes as a result of the Second World War.
 The government responded at a massive scale.
-Both during war time, and again afterwards (the ramp-down afterwards and the transition back).
+Both during wartime, and again afterwards (the ramp-down afterwards and the transition back).
 Precedent has been set.

 Is There Such a Things As A Good War?

 Drastic Times, Drastic Measures